You are currently logged-out. You can log-in or create an account to save favorites and more. more info

 [16:17]

 But then it was taking so long and I became discouraged.
 And I must say some of my friends here were worried about me.
-But then a friend from the outside of Zen Center sent me this poem called The Dragon. in an unquenchable fire, the center of all energy.
+But then a friend from the outside of Zen Center sent me this poem called The Dragon.
+I am an unquenchable fire, the center of all energy.
 This stout, heroic heart, I am truth and light.
 Someone had to write this, not me.
 I hold peace and glory in my sway.
 My presence disperses dark clouds.
 I have been chosen to tame the fates.

 [17:22]